Ricardo Samir Nuñez

 Contact Ricardo at firstname.lastname@example.org

-Ricardo coordinates Sustainable Economies Law Center’s education, research, advocacy, and advice for equitable, democratic enterprises as SELC's Cooperatives Program Director.
-Programs and projects include the Worker Coop Academy, Co-opLaw.org, policy advocacy at the regional and state level, building a cooperative support ecosystem, and much more!
-Previously, Ricardo worked for the Peace Corps in Zambia and then with Our Place Housing Solutions coordinating homeless rehousing and eviction prevention services in southern Los Angeles county.
+Programs and projects that Ricardo has supported or led at the Law Center include the Worker Coop Academy, Co-opLaw.org, policy advocacy at the regional and state level, building a cooperative support ecosystem, and much more!
+Previously, Ricardo was a Rural Education Development specialist with the Peace Corps in Kasama, Zambia.
+Ricardo will be forever indebted to the strong, proud, and gracious women who introduced him to cooperative economics in the villages of Zambia.
+After serving in Zambia, Ricardo worked at Our Place Housing Solutions coordinating homeless rehousing and eviction prevention services in south Los Angeles county.

-As the Cooperatives Program Director, Ricardo coordinates SELC's legislative strategies, popular education, and legal research around worker-owned businesses.
+As the Cooperatives Program Director, Ricardo coordinates the Law Center's legislative strategies, popular education, and legal research around worker-owned businesses.

 He is the lead coordinator for the Bay Area Worker Coop Academy, a semester long business Academy for worker coop entrepreneurs and worker coop developers.
 He also co-coordinates Co-opLaw.org, a collaborative national legal resource library for US based cooperatives.
 Co-opLaw.org is constantly being revised, updated, and added to, so let us know what areas you'd like us to research and create resources for!
 We are currently working with legal professionals and universities around the country to create a State-by-State guide for cooperatives enterprises.
 Please email Ricardo to let him know if you can support this effort!